-Finding a new job when unemployed is a difficult and monotonous task which demands high self-regulatory skills.
-Successful self-regulation comprises setting oneself goals, committing to them, and then effectively striving for these goals (by successfully regulating behavior, emotions, and attention to tackle critical challenges such as getting started and staying on track).
-Strong self-regulatory skills help to sustain job search activities over time (see Wanberg 2012); this is in particular crucial for long-term unemployed individuals who experience repeated setbacks that often result in frustration and discouragement (Wanberg et al. 2012).
+staying on track).
+Strong self-regulatory skills help to sustain job search activities over time (see Wanberg 2012); this is particularly crucial for long-term unemployed individuals who experience repeated setbacks that often result in frustration and discouragement (Wanberg et al. 2012).
 To address these challenges, we teach the unemployed participants a self-regulatory strategy: mental contrasting with implementation intentions.

-Mental contrasting with implementation intentions is a self-regulatory strategy that helps people to improve their goal setting, goal commitment, goal striving and thus goal achievement (for an overview see Bargh et al. 2010).
+Mental contrasting with implementation intentions is a self-regulatory strategy that helps people to improve their goal setting, goal commitment, goal striving and, in consequence, goal achievement (for an overview see Bargh et al. 2010, Oettingen and Gollwitzer 2012).
 MCII is a combination of two complementary techniques, mental contrasting (MC) and implementation intentions (II), which we both describe in turn.

-Mental contrasting addresses goal setting and goal commitment by letting people formulate their specific goal (e.g., finding a job), identifying the most positive outcomes of reaching this goal (e.g., social recognition by friends or the family), and elaborating on the most critical obstacle of achieving the goal (e.g., watching TV instead of searching for job announcements and writing applications).
+Mental contrasting addresses goal setting and goal commitment by letting people formulate their specific goal (e.g., finding a job), identifying the most positive outcomes of reaching this goal (e.g., social recognition by friends or the family), and elaborating on the most critical obstacles of achieving the goal (e.g., watching TV instead of searching for job announcements and writing applications).
 People applying MC thus contrast the desired future to the current reality (see Oettingen 2000, Oettingen et al. 2000, 2001).
-Mental contrasting helps people become conscious of their specific goals and to scrutinize their feasibility (expected success).
+Mental contrasting helps people to reflect on their specific goals and scrutinize the goals' feasibility (expected success).
 This encourages commitment to feasible goals and effort for goal-directed behavior (e.g., Oettingen and Gollwitzer 2010).

-The technique of implementation intentions promotes goal striving by helping overcome the difficulties of, for example, getting started, staying on track, and not overextending oneself.
+The technique of implementation intentions promotes goal striving by helping to overcome the difficulties of, for example, getting started, staying on track, and not overextending oneself.
 It promotes goal achievement by forming so-called "if-then-rules".
 This technique requires to first "identify a future goal-relevant situational cue (i.e., the if-component) and a related planned response to that cue (i.e., the then-component)" (Gollwitzer et al. 2010, p.
 280) in order to then formulate if-then plans in the form of "If I encounter situation X, I will react with behavior Y" (Gollwitzer 1999).
-An example in the job-search context would be "When I feel like watching TV, I first spend half an hour searching for a job".
+An example in the job-search context would be "When I feel like watching TV, I first spend half an hour searching for job announcements".
 In a meta-analysis, Gollwitzer and Sheeran (2006) demonstrate that implementation intentions can substantially improve goal achievement.
 For example, Milkman et al. (2011) show that reminder emails which include implementation intention prompts significantly increase vaccination rates relative to a control group which receives a reminder without an implementation intention prompt.

 Both techniques, mental contrasting and implementation intentions, are combined to MCII because mental contrasting improves goal commitment and the technique of implementation intentions has been found to be particularly effective for goals people are highly committed to (see, e.g., Sheeran et al. 2005).